Infant formula: Commercial formulas

 In parallel with the enormous shift (in industrialized nations) away from breastfeeding to home-made formulas, nutrition scientists continued to analyze human milk and attempted to make infant formulas that more closely matched its composition.
 Maltose and dextrins were believed nutritionally important, and in 1912, the Mead Johnson Company released a milk additive called Dextri-Maltose.
 This formula was made available to mothers only by physicians.
-In 1919, milkfats were replaced with a blend of animal and vegetable fats as part of the continued drive to closer simulate human milk.
+In 1919, milk fats were replaced with a blend of animal and vegetable fats as part of the continued drive to closely simulate human milk.
 This formula was called SMA for "simulated milk adapted."

 In the late 1920s, Alfred Bosworth released Similac (for "similar to lactation"), and Mead Johnson released Sobee.
 Several other formulas were released over the next few decades, but commercial formulas did not begin to seriously compete with evaporated milk formulas until the 1950s.
-The reformulation and concentration of Similac in 1951, and the introduction (by Mead Johnson) of Enfamil (for "infant milk") in 1959 were accompanied by marketing campaigns that provided inexpensive formula to hospitals and pediatricians.
+The reformulation and concentration of Similac in 1951 and the introduction (by Mead Johnson) of Enfamil (for "infant milk") in 1959 were accompanied by marketing campaigns that provided inexpensive formula to hospitals and pediatricians.
 By the early 1960s, commercial formulas were more commonly used than evaporated milk formulas in the United States, which all but vanished in the 1970s.
 By the early 1970s, over 75% of American babies were fed on formulas, almost entirely commercially produced.

 When birth rates in industrial nations tapered off during the 1960s, infant formula companies heightened marketing campaigns in non-industrialized countries.
-Unfortunately, poor sanitation led to steeply increased mortality rates among infants fed formula prepared with contaminated water.
+The poor sanitation in these countries led to steeply increased mortality rates among infants fed the often contaminated formula.
 Additionally, a WHO has cited over-diluting formula preparations as resulting in infant malnourishment.
 Organized protests, the most famous of which was the Nestlé boycott of 1977, called for an end to unethical marketing.
 This boycott is ongoing, as the current coordinators maintain that Nestlé engages in marketing practices which violate the International Code of Marketing of Breast-milk Substitutes.

 Generic brand formulas

 In addition to commercially marketed brands, generic brands (or store brands) of infant formula were introduced in the United States in 1997, first by PBM Products.
 These private label formulas are sold by many leading food and drug retailers such as Wal-Mart, Target, Kroger, Loblaws, and Walgreens.
 All infant formula brands in the United States are required to adhere to the Food and Drug Administration (FDA) guidelines.
-As reported by the Mayo Clinic: “as with most consumer products, brand-name infant formulas cost more than generic brands.
+As reported by the Mayo Clinic: "as with most consumer products, brand-name infant formulas cost more than generic brands.
 But that doesn't mean that brand-name [Similac, Nestle, Enfamil] formulas are better.
-Although manufacturers may vary somewhat in their formula recipes, the FDA requires that all formulas contain the same nutrient density.”
+Although manufacturers may vary somewhat in their formula recipes, the FDA requires that all formulas contain the same nutrient density."

-Similarly, in Canada all infant formulas regardless of brand are required to meet standards set by Health Canada.
+Similarly, in Canada, all infant formulas, regardless of brand, are required to meet standards set by Health Canada.